Types of Beef Ribs: Each Cut Explained

 Best Way to Cook: Cooking these ribs is sometimes compared to cooking brisket, as there is a similar fat content.

-The best way to cook them is low and slow, so the fat can break down while the meat stays moist.
+The best way to cook them is low and slow, allowing the fat to break down while the meat remains moist.

-A simple Texas-style rub with equal parts pepper and kosher salt is a great option, or try our beef rub for a little more complexity.
+A simple Texas-style rub with equal parts pepper and kosher salt is a great option, or try our ultimate brisket rub for a little more complexity.

-However, it is completely up to you to decide whether you stick with tradition or try out some other flavors.
+However, it is entirely up to you to decide whether you stick with tradition or try out some other flavors.

 2. Back Ribs

 These ribs come from higher up the beast, towards the spine.
-This is the area that the prime rib roast hails from.
+This is where the prime rib roast originates.

 The prime rib roast is one of the priciest cuts, so in most cases, the butcher will take most of the meat from this area to sell as part of the roast.